Interview Archive

 Rita Verri

-Rita Verri is from New York and moved to Bisbee Arizona in the 90s because of Bisbee’s thriving culture of friendly people, artisan and craftsmanship, practicing free spirited hippies, and low cost of living.
-Rita rented throughout her time at Bisbee and left 21 years ago due to the rising costs, high unemployment rate and poverty, rising tourism, and lack of funding towards education.
-Rita touches on Bisbee’s central school project where she has an established theater space at a low cost to preserve Bisbee’s artist culture.
+Rita Verri is from New York and moved to Bisbee Arizona in the 90s.
+She was attracted to Bisbee’s thriving culture, friendly people, and practicing arts community.
+Low cost of living was also a major consideration.
+Rita rented throughout her time at Bisbee and left 21 years ago due to the rising costs, a high unemployment rate, the rise of tourism, and lack of funding towards education.
+Rita touches on Bisbee’s central school project where she has an established theater space.

 Boyd Nichole

-Boyd Nichole moved to Bisbee in 1978 to raise his family, drawn by its community and affordability.
+Boyd Nichole moved to Bisbee in 1978, drawn by its community and affordability.
 In his interview, he reflects on Bisbee’s transformation after mining declined, his environmental activism, and concerns about gentrification, rising housing costs, and the challenges future generations will face.

 Gordon Berry

-Gordon Berry arrived in Brisbane in 1975 and quickly embraced its unique culture despite economic struggles.
+Gordon Berry arrived in Bisbee in 1975 and quickly embraced its unique culture despite.
 Low rent made living affordable, with many paying as little as $30 a month.
-Progressive youth and "rainbow people" brought a California-inspired influence, though discrimination against Hispanics persisted until older generations passed.
+Progressive youth and "rainbow people" brought a California-inspired influence, though discrimination against Hispanics persisted.
 He recalls poetry gatherings that brought new ideas and visitors.
-Now 72, he sees the Warren area as key to Brisbane’s growth, with wealthy retirees funding essential services.
+Now 72, he sees the Warren area as key to Brisbane’s fture growth.

 Betsy Breault